Is Your Code Generated by ChatGPT Really Correct? Rigorous Evaluation of Large Language Models for Code Generation: Introduction

-The primary concern when it comes to the code generated by \llm{s} is its correctness.
-In contrast to \nlpfull (\nlp), two syntactically different code snippets can be semantically equivalent, rendering classic \nlp metrics like BLEU score~\cite{papineni2002bleu} unreliable.
-Ideally, we would like to formally verify the correctness of \llm{}-provided solutions for any input, but verifying domain-specific problems through methods such as translation validation~\cite{lopes2021alive2,necula2000translation,bang2022smt} is already challenging enough, let alone building a general verifier with absolute certainty to prove arbitrary problems, including those in code benchmarks.
-As such, the functional correctness of \llm{}-generated code has been commonly assessed by \textit{testing}.
-Specifically, popular code benchmarks for \llm{s} such as \humaneval~\cite{codex} rely on hand-crafted test-cases, where \llm{s}' solutions are considered correct if they can pass all tests.
-Unfortunately, these unit-tests can be insufficient, as manually constructing high-quality tests is a laborious task, especially for complicated programs.
-Therefore, we argue that existing code synthesis benchmarkings are inadequate for precisely assessing the functional correctness of \llm{}-generated code, leading to false confidence in the results.
-In summary, we observed the common limitations in existing \llm{}-for-code benchmarks:
+The primary concern when it comes to \llm{-generated} code is correctness.
+Because two dramatically different code snippets can be semantically equivalent, classic \nlp metrics like BLEU score~\cite{papineni2002bleu} are no longer reliable in the context of program synthesis.
+Ideally, we would like to formally verify the correctness of \llm{}-provided solutions for any input, but verifying domain-specific problems through methods such as translation validation~\cite{lopes2021alive2, necula2000translation, bang2022smt} is already challenging enough, let alone building a general verifier with absolute certainty to prove arbitrary problems, including those in code benchmarks.
+As such, existing code benchmarks (\eg \humaneval~\cite{codex}) heavily rely on manually constructed test-cases to evaluate LLM solutions.
+However, these tests often fall short in capturing all possible scenarios, as crafting high-quality tests is laborious.
+Consequently, we argue that current programming benchmarks are inadequate for assessing the actual correctness of \llm{}-generated code, leading to false confidence in the results.
+Specifically, we have identified the following common limitations in existing \llm{}-for-code benchmarks: